SingUnited International: International Convention and Competition

 In 1947, the organization held a convention as a means to gather all members together in a group forum.
 A contest was held for the best female barbershop quartet in Tulsa, Oklahoma.
 The winners that first year were the Decaturettes from Decatur, Illinois.
 The members were Viola Phillips singing Tenor, Mary Minton singing Lead, Myrtle Vest singing Baritone, and Eva Adams singing Bass.

 In 1973, the organization held its first international chorus competition in Washington, D.C.
-The contest presented a new and exciting experience for all competing Sweet Adelines.
-With 64 members on stage singing Heart of My Heart/That Old Gang of Mine medley and There's a New Gang on the Corner, Racine Chorus from Racine, Wisconsin were the first chorus to receive the "international champion chorus" title.
-With Racine Chorus' international win, chorus director Jarmela Speta, member of 1955 International Champion The Nota-Belles, became the first of only six Sweet Adelines to win gold medals as both a chorus director and a quartet member.
+64 members on stage singing Heart of My Heart/That Old Gang of Mine medley and There's a New Gang on the Corner, Racine Chorus from Racine, Wisconsin were the first chorus to receive the "international champion chorus" title.
+With Racine Chorus' international win, chorus director Jarmela Speta, member of 1955 International Champion The Nota-Belles, became the first of six Sweet Adelines to win gold medals as both a chorus director and a quartet member.